fpvout/DigiView-SBC/README.md

 DigiView SBC is a linux image that allow you to get a Live preview from your DJI FPV goggles (V1 & V2) on a single board computer.

-This is currently an alpha release with minimal features for the Raspberry Pi 4b 8GB (4Gb should work fine, 2Gb may also work)
+This is currently an alpha release with minimal features for the Raspberry Pi.
+It runs on Pi 2B or better, and can also be modified to run on Pi Zero (expect significant latency on the Pi Zero).

 ## Download
 You can download the **Alpha** Release [here](https://github.com/fpvout/DigiView-SBC/releases/tag/v0.1-alpha)